solana-labs/solana/book/src/cluster/stake-delegation-and-rewards.md

 ### StakeInstruction::Deactivate

 A staker may wish to withdraw from the network.
 To do so he must first deactivate his stake, and wait for cool down.
+The transaction must be signed by the stake's `authorized_staker`.

-* `account[0]` - RW - The StakeState::Stake instance that is deactivating, the transaction must be signed by this key.
+* `account[0]` - RW - The StakeState::Stake instance that is deactivating.
 * `account[1]` - R - The VoteState instance to which this stake is delegated, required in case of slashing
-* `account[2]` - R - sysvar::current account from the Bank that carries current epoch
+* `account[2]` - R - sysvar::clock account from the Bank that carries current epoch

 StakeState::Stake::deactivated is set to the current epoch + cool down.
 The account's stake will ramp down to zero by that epoch, and Account::lamports will be available for withdrawal.

 ### StakeInstruction::Withdraw\(u64\)

 Lamports build up over time in a Stake account and any excess over activated stake can be withdrawn.
+The transaction must be signed by the stake's `authorized_withdrawer`.

-* `account[0]` - RW - The StakeState::Stake from which to withdraw, the transaction must be signed by this key.
+* `account[0]` - RW - The StakeState::Stake from which to withdraw.
 * `account[1]` - RW - Account that should be credited with the withdrawn lamports.
-* `account[2]` - R - sysvar::current account from the Bank that carries current epoch, to calculate stake.
+* `account[2]` - R - sysvar::clock account from the Bank that carries current epoch, to calculate stake.
 * `account[3]` - R - sysvar::stake\_history account from the Bank that carries stake warmup/cooldown history

 ## Benefits of the design